List of Star Wars creatures: Choreamnos

+Corellian Sand Panther

+Corellian sand panthers are large, predatory felines native to Corellia.
+They have venomous claws used to weaken their prey, the venom of which is odorless and tasteless.
+Though illegal, sand panthers are often hunted by poachers for their prized fur and poisonous venom.

 Coruscani ogre

 The Coruscani ogre is a large sentient ogre that wanders the lower levels of Coruscant.
 They have hard gray skin, pointed ears and very sharp teeth.
 These beasts feed off the flesh of other creatures.

 Cracian thumper

 The Cracian Thumper is a widely used bipedal beast of burden used on human-populated worlds throughout the galaxy.
 It is named for the sound it doesn't make, as it makes very little sound while running.
 It is a central component of the Rebel Alliance's program of live mount scouting, and Cracian Thumper racing is a popular sport.

 Crab Glider

 "Crab gliders" are small, carrion eating crab-like creatures native to the planet of Bespin.
 Patches of skin between their six legs allow them to glide around their home planet, feeding on the corpses of Beldons, giant air jellyfish.
 It is presumed that they keep from falling by catching updrafts from below.